 Mean score of companies in the Rail Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Norfolk Southern reported total greenhouse gas emissions of approximately 4,098,384,000 kg CO2e, with emissions distributed across various scopes: 4,098,384,000 kg CO2e for Scope 1, 145,307,000 kg CO2e for Scope 2, and 957,785,000 kg CO2e for Scope 3.
-The company has made significant strides in reducing its carbon footprint, achieving a 15% reduction in absolute Scope 1 and 2 emissions from a 2019 baseline by 2023, alongside a 6% reduction in emissions intensity.
-Norfolk Southern has committed to a science-based target aiming for a 42% reduction in Scope 1 and 2 greenhouse gas emissions intensity by 2034, using 2019 as the base year.
-This target aligns with industry standards for limiting global warming to well below 2°C. The company is also increasing its renewable energy usage to 30% by 2030, further demonstrating its commitment to sustainability.
-Additionally, Norfolk Southern has pledged to achieve net zero carbon emissions in Georgia by 2050, reflecting its long-term vision for environmental responsibility.
-These initiatives underscore the company's dedication to reducing its environmental impact while maintaining operational efficiency.
+In 2023, Norfolk Southern Corporation reported total carbon emissions of approximately 4,098,384,000 kg CO2e, with emissions distributed across various scopes: 4,098,384,000 kg CO2e for Scope 1, 145,307,000 kg CO2e for Scope 2, and 957,785,000 kg CO2e for Scope 3.
+The company has made significant strides in reducing its carbon footprint, achieving a 15% reduction in absolute Scope 1 and 2 emissions from the 2019 base year, alongside a 6% reduction in emissions intensity.
+Norfolk Southern has set a science-based target to reduce its Scope 1 and 2 greenhouse gas emissions intensity by 42% by 2034, using 2019 as the baseline year.
+This target is aligned with industry standards and aims to contribute to global climate goals.
+The company is also committed to increasing its renewable energy usage to 30% by 2030.
+Additionally, Norfolk Southern has pledged to achieve net zero carbon emissions in Georgia by 2050, reflecting its long-term commitment to sustainability and responsible corporate citizenship.
+The emissions data and reduction targets are sourced directly from Norfolk Southern Corporation, ensuring accuracy and relevance in their climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents